-Jodi Dowell Wieser, Co-Founder of Gather Coffee Co, a Q grader training and examination centre in Honolulu, Hawaii, believes the Q grader program has great educational benefits.
+Jodi Dowell Wieser, Co-Founder of Gather Coffee Co, a Q grader training and examination centre in Fort Worth, Texas, believes the Q grader program has great educational benefits.
 She tells me that in just six days it can help anyone to progress – regardless of how long they’ve been in the industry – thanks to the exposure to different coffees.

 “This program allows everyone to try coffees from many different countries, and calibrate them by learning the same vocabulary to evaluate coffee.”

 That being said, she particularly encourages business owners and other coffee professionals to become Q graders.
 For her, knowing how to accurately taste and score coffee is the foundation of any role in the industry.